Satan's Choice Motorcycle Club: The Beta Club

 The Kitchener chapter was generally considered to be the strongest Satan's Choice chapter that had a firm arm-lock on organized crime in the "Tri Cities" of Cambridge, Kitchener and Waterloo from the early 1970s onward.
 The "Tri Cities" were a wealthy area, and unlike in Toronto, the Satan's Choice chapter had a monopoly on organized crime in the Waterloo region.
-In 1985, the Kitchener chapter recruited Brian "Bo" Beaucage, one of the leaders of the prison riot at the Kingston Penitentiary of 14–18 April 1971.
-During the riot, Beaucage had presided over a kangaroo court that "sentenced" 15 child molester prisoners to death, with Beaucage using a board with a nail hammered through it to personally execute two of the child molesters.
-One policeman, Don Andrews, said of Beaucage: "You always knew Brian wasn't going to die a natural death".
-A prison report described him as: "Beaucage is an intelligent person who resorts to assaultive, aggressive behavior without remorse or provocation.
-He is considered to be a very manipulative and potentially dangerous person".
+In 1985, the Kitchener chapter recruited Brian Beaucage, one of the leaders of the prison riot at the Kingston Penitentiary of 14–18 April 1971.
 Beaucage was known for his violent hatred of the Outlaws, once travelling to London to try to pull off the sign of the Outlaws' London clubhouse, causing the Outlaws to shoot him.
-He was wearing a bulletproof vast and survived.
-On 16 January 1987, Beaucage during a visit to London was shot by an Outlaw with .45 calibre handgun, taking a bullet to the heart, but again survived the shooting.
+He was wearing a bulletproof vest and survived.
+On 16 January 1987, Beaucage during a visit to London was shot by an Outlaw with .45 caliber handgun, taking a bullet to the heart, but again survived the shooting.
 He was known for his aggressive and confrontational personality, which led him to being transferred over to the Oshawa chapter after he was involved in quarrels with almost every member of the Kitchener chapter.
 In December 1986, the Kitchener chapter ran a full-page Christmas advertisement in the Kitchener Record reading: "Satan's Choice Motorcycle Club would like to take this opportunity to wish everyone in the Waterloo Region a very Merry Christmas and let you know that we are still here and will always be here.
 Choice Forever Forever Choice!"
 In December 1987, after complaints from readers, the Kitchener Record ceased running what was intended to be an annual ad.